 - Action.
 The consequence of intelligence.
-This can be manual action, action based upon debates regarding phenomena (for instance in climate change decisions) and automation, often the most important piece.
+This can be manual action, action based upon debates regarding phenomena (for instance in smart factory decisions) and automation, often the most important piece.

-This is why some organizations and individuals, for instance, rather talk about the Internet of Everything (as we do), while others opt to drop the term IoT alltogether and mention it in terms of specific use cases and contexts such as smart cities, smart metering, smart buildings, smart wearables, Industrial Internet or connected homes, all of course with their own meaning and, again, with more subdivisions.
+This is why some organizations and individuals, for instance, rather talk about the Internet of Everything, while others opt to drop the term IoT alltogether and mention it in terms of specific use cases and contexts such as smart cities, smart metering, smart buildings, smart wearables, Industrial Internet or smart homes, all of course with their own meaning and, again, with more subdivisions.

 The Consumer Internet of Things is what almost everybody knows.
-It’s what the media is talking about most.
+It’s what the media talk about most.

 The applications get better and smarter.
 They also get more independent from other devices such as smartphones.
 This is certainly the case with smart wearables.

-Typically, data volumes and data communication needs are low and limited.
+Typically, in Consumer IoT, data volumes and data communication needs are low and limited.
 That’s why there are many technologies of which some are specifically designed for consumer applications, ranging from smart home connectivity standards to special operating systems for wearables.

-Defining the Internet of Things as a foundation and enabler
+Definition of IoT as a foundation and enabler

 The Internet of Things enables a smarter bridging of digital, physical and human spheres by adding these capacities in a secure way to a networked environment.